urbanityllc/axthe/docs/guide.md

 - Optionaly, setup the Ackee Analytics with Caddy/DNS from optional/AckeeAnalytics folder. (it needs Mongo, you can host it on MongoDB.com)

 - Optionaly, check out prepros.io to learn about generators.

+- There are a few helper classes for S3 content storage, SQL, cache, scraping, file management, etc. here, that you leverage via npm package: https://github.com/axthe/committers/tree/main/axtheLib/dat, there is a helper function rend() that you can leverage in the router.

 ## Summary

 Ideally part II should show you the different styles of development: